TRELIStoolkit/TRELIStoolkit.github.io/projects.md

 ![Images from of the Grad WINGS cohort](assets/images/GradWINGS.PNG)

 A total of 11 women took part in the workshop virtually (January 2023) and in-person at the AAG in Denver, CO 2023.
 The particpants were at different points in their graduate studies and a mixture of first-generation students, BIPOC participants, and those born outside the United States; and sometimes a combination of all these.
 Together they formed a support network expanding the original TRELIS mission.
-This project was lead by Seda Salap-Ayca, Marcela Suarez, and Florencia Sangermano.
+This project was lead by Seda Şalap-Ayça, Marcela Suarez, and Florencia Sangermano.

 [back](./)